 Communicate your value to prospects and customers as an ongoing consultant for their changing needs.
 It can often lead to more referrals, too.

 You can build out automated email campaigns based on a particular behavior that makes your customers a candidate for cross sell.
 This ties back to the idea of knowing your clients.
 In 1970, the average age for a first-time mother was 21.4 years.
-NPR reported in January 2016 that the mean age has risen to 26.3 years.
+As of May 2020 it is reported that the average age has risen to 26 years.
 If you have clients in their 20s, 30s, and 40, they may be candidates for parenthood – and more insurance after the birth or adoption of a baby.

 6. Don’t give up after one shot